Canonical · Category Definition

 Coherence Governance Infrastructure

-This category describes a class of systems designed to maintain structural coherence between declared existence, governing policies, observable states, and operational reality.
+This category defines structures designed to preserve coherence between declared existence, governing policies, observable states, and operational reality.

 1. The Origin of the Category